Jim Jordan loses second vote for House speaker amid steep GOP opposition – KION546

 Bacon’s wife responded to that text saying, “he has more courage than you.
 You won’t put your name to your statements.”

-One of the 20 who voted against Jordan in the first round of voting later said he would support the Ohio Republican on the next ballot, but several Republicans indicated they would not be swayed, leaving Jordan’s fate up in the air.
+And Jordan wrote on X that “no American should accost another for their beliefs.”

+“We condemn all threats against our colleagues and it is imperative that we come together.
+Stop.
+It’s abhorrent,” he added.

-Opponents to his speaker’s bid so far have included centrist Republicans concerned that the face of the House GOP would be a conservative hardliner as well as lawmakers still furious at the small group of Republicans who forced out Kevin McCarthy and then opposed House Majority Leader Steve Scalise’s bid for the gavel.
+Opponents to the congressman’s bid so far have included centrist Republicans concerned that the face of the House GOP would be a conservative hardliner as well as lawmakers still furious at the small group of Republicans who forced out McCarthy and then opposed House Majority Leader Steve Scalise’s bid for the gavel.

 Scalise initially defeated Jordan inside the GOP conference to become the speaker nominee, but later dropped out of the race amid opposition to his candidacy.